 An audit was undertaken of consultant attendance at regular labour ward handover meetings for both weekdays and weekends.
 This showed good results on the Ashford site (98% attendance) but less good results in Margate (68% attendance) indicating a definite need for improvement.
 The job plans of the Margate consultants were revised to bring them in line with the Ashford consultants to deliver 70 hours per week of timetabled consultant presence.

-The physical presence of consultants on the labour ward for the labour ward handovers and ward round meetings at Margate has continued to be routinely monitored and in the last six months has ranged from 97-100%.
+The physical presence of consultants on the labour ward for the labour ward handovers and ward round meetings at Margate continues to be routinely monitored.

 Further changes made in 2016 included: